 The CG Guidelines comprise the (i) Principles and Provisions of the Code of Corporate Governance 2018 and (ii) Additional Guidelines that take into account the unique characteristics of the business of banking, given the diverse and complex risks undertaken by financial institutions.
-The CG Guidelines supersede and replace the Guidelines on Corporate Governance for Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers which are incorporated in Singapore issued by MAS on 3 April 2013.

-This Corporate Governance Report sets out the Bank's corporate governance practices and the application of the CG Guidelines for the financial year ended 31 December 2022.
+This Corporate Governance Report sets out the Bank's corporate governance practices and the application of the CG Guidelines for the financial year ended 31 December 2023.
 Where the Bank's practices differ from the CG Guidelines in respect of the Provisions and Additional Guidelines, this report explains the rationale and how the practices are consistent with the policy intent of the relevant Principle.